Cold Ashby’s History

 For the Rambler's recently revised article covering prehistoric and medieval local history please go to History Beneath Our Boots.

-For my personal observations on some of the events (some welcome, some less so!) during the last decade you could go to Cold Ashby Blogger and click on 'index'.
+For my observations on some of the events (some welcome, some less so!) during the last 15 years plus public responses to these you could go to my blog archive and click on 'index'.

 (Landscape View Publishers, Market Harborough - kindly lent by Diane Radford)